RESEARCH STARTER

 Resistance not only complicates treatment options but also raises concerns about the potential use of these bacteria in bioweapons, which has amplified the urgency for developing new antibacterial agents.
 Recent research has shown promise in targeting the mechanisms of resistance, suggesting that effective treatments may still be possible for affected individuals.
 Understanding the processes behind bacterial resistance is crucial, as it plays a significant role in both medical treatment and public health strategies.

-Less than 10 percent of all bacteria threaten human health.
-These disease-causing species are notorious for such diseases as cholera, typhus, and syphilis.
+Less than 1 percent of all bacteria cause illness in humans.
+These disease-causing species are notorious for diseases such as cholera, typhus, and syphilis.
 The most common and some of the most deadly forms of bacterial diseases are respiratory infections, such as tuberculosis, which kill millions of people every year.
 Countries around the world have used antibiotic drugs to treat bacterial infections for more than fifty years.
 The initial introduction of antibiotics was markedly successful, but continued and widespread use has resulted in a phenomenon in which microbial adaptation is making targeted bacteria increasingly difficult to control.
 This bacterial resistance to antibiotics is of special concern, as ever more powerful antibiotics must be developed.
+The 2025 Global Antibiotic Resistance Surveillance report from the World Health Organization highlighted that as per the 2023 data about one in six bacterial infections across the world were antibiotic resistant.

 Antibiotics and Antibacterials